 A background check can be an important part of a full tenant screening process that also includes a landlord credit check and an eviction report.
 Reviewing an applicant’s credit, criminal and eviction history gives you a more well-rounded view of who they are, their ability to pay, and the relevant risks associated with renting to them.
 This article details the process of what a tenant background check really entails and how that can reduce your risk of an eviction.

 Once you put a new applicant through the standard tenant screening process, you should feel confident enough to make an informed decision on whether to accept a tenant or not.
 This article guides you through the criteria you can use to accept or decline a potential tenant.

 Whether you use SmartMove or another screening service, it’s important to order an eviction report as part of your tenant screening package since prior evictions are highly predictive of future evictions.
 Having this kind of information can be incredibly valuable in helping you to identify a tenant who will pay on-time and protect your rental income in the future.

 TransUnion SmartMove is the landlord’s solution for great reports, great convenience, and great tenants.
-Landlords receive a tenant credit report formatted exclusively for rental screening, a criminal report drawing from hundreds of millions of national criminal records, a national eviction check, a ResidentScore, Income Insights to analyze renter income, and a custom leasing recommendation†.
+Landlords receive a tenant credit report formatted exclusively for rental screening, a criminal report drawing from hundreds of millions of criminal records, an eviction check, a ResidentScore, Income Insights to analyze renter income, and a custom leasing recommendation†.

 †The SmartMove recommendation service (a credit score based recommendation) may not be available in certain jurisdictions, and is subject to laws that may limit or otherwise prohibit your use in certain jurisdictions, including but not limited to Washington D.C.